bulwark-crypto/Bulwark-KB/docs/FAQs/General-FAQ.md

 ##### Q: What is the block time, and how many blocks are there in a day?

-A: The target block time is 90 seconds, which puts BWK at about 960 blocks per day
+A: The target block time is 90 seconds, which puts BWK at about 960 blocks per day.

 ##### Q: How long does Proof of Work/Mining last for?

-A: This phase lasts for about 1 year, or until block 345,600.
+A: PoW will end with block 182700.

 ##### Q: Where can I download the Bulwark wallet?